sam-warwick/DataProjects/README.md

-##Welcome
+# Welcome

-You can find some of my data projects here primarily housed in Jupyter notebooks.
+You can find some of my data projects (just Python 🐍 for now) here primarily in Jupyter notebooks.
 More on the way soon!